-After leaving the Board of Supervisors in 2002 to run successfully for Congress, Rep. Grijalva joined the House Natural Resources Committee and became one of Congress' most outspoken champions for endangered species, wilderness, national parks, public lands and stronger oil and gas regulations.
+After leaving the Board of Supervisors and winning his seat in Congress in 2002, Rep. Grijalva joined the House Natural Resources Committee and became one of Congress' most outspoken champions for endangered species, wilderness, national parks, public lands, and stronger oil and gas regulations.
 He authored the National Landscape Conservation System Act and the Federal Lands Restoration Act, both of which President Obama signed into law as part of the Omnibus Public Land Management Act of 2009.

 When Democrats won control of the House in 2018, Rep. Grijalva was elected Chair of the Committee after serving as Ranking Member for four years.
 During his chairmanship, Chair Grijalva brought climate action, environmental justice, Indigenous affairs, and the decolonization of U.S. Territories to the forefront of the national political stage.